-One need not get worried on hearing about the Snake Boat Race, for it is actually a race between boats that are in the shape of a snake, and does not involve any real snake.
-These snake boats are actually traditional canoe style boats which are extensively used in the kuttanad region of South Kerala.
-Almost around 120 feet long, these traditional boats are the pride of the villages, due to which each of them designs their own boat.
+One need not get worried on hearing about the Snake Boat Race, for it is a race between boats that are in the shape of a snake, and does not involve any real snake.
+These snake boats are traditional canoe-style boats that are extensively used in the Kuttanad region of South Kerala.
+Almost 120 feet long, these traditional boats are the pride of the villages, due to which each of them designs their boat.
 These unique boat races in Kerala take place anytime during August or September.

 Its history dates back, near to 400 years ago.
 During that time, the kings of Alleppey and from the nearby areas used to get involved in boat fights over the canal.
-And in order to make a better and swift design of the boats, the unique design of snake boat was discovered by the architects.
-Over the time, there have been various improvements done in the design of these traditional boats.
+To make a better and swift design of the boats, the unique design of the snake boat was discovered by the architects.
+Over time, there have been various improvements made in the design of these traditional boats.
 In the present time, these snake boat races are a common sight at the various festivals of Kerala.

 Kumbh Mela (Allahabad, Uttar Pradesh)

-Its origin is long back in the medieval times, and it holds great importance for the Hindus.
-Kumbh Mela’s spirituality is so enticing, it attracts tourists from all over the world, and not just that, a foreigner even took the vows for being a Naga Sadhu here, long back in the 70s.
-At present, he is a completely devoted Naga Sadhu, commonly known as the blue eyed Sadhu.
+Its origin is long back in medieval times, and it holds great importance for the Hindus.
+Kumbh Mela’s spirituality is so enticing, that it attracts tourists from all over the world, and not just that, a foreigner even took the vows to be a Naga Sadhu here, long back in the 70s.
+At present, he is a completely devoted Naga Sadhu, commonly known as the blue-eyed Sadhu.

 [ Read More about Fairs and Festivals in Uttar Pradesh ]